triisdang/Hez/README.md

-# Project Accset Point
+# Project Access Point

-Idk why i create this.
+I create this to test my skill and more.

+*i make this with chat gpt*